Free TEAS 7 Reading Practice Test 2025

 When reading workplace documents like memos, focus on identifying the main message and specific instructions or expectations.
 Look for keywords that indicate important information, such as "therefore," "we ask you to," and "bonuses will be awarded."
 These often point to key details that questions will address.

-Get Our Free Reading Comprehension Study Guide PDF
+Free Reading Study Guide PDF

 This is a Reference Materials/Resource Selection type question from the TEAS Reading section, which tests your ability to identify the most appropriate source for finding specific medical information.